dividat/obus/README.md

 [opam](https://opam.ocaml.org/): `opam install obus`.

 ## Manual installation from sources
+Make sure you have [jbuilder](https://github.com/janestreet/jbuilder) installed, and install all the missing dependencies listed in the output of this command:

+    $ jbuilder external-lib-deps @install --missing

-To build and install obus:
+Then you can build and install obus:

     $ jbuilder build -p obus
     $ jbuilder install -p obus